Warhammer

 Jaq relaxed; he hungered.

-He ate marinaded sweetmice stuffed with Spican truffles.'
+He ate marinated sweetmice stuffed with Spican truffles.'

 Anyhow, they reach a planet and go down, Meh'Lindi shifting into her genestealer hybrid form in the hopes of pretending to be a resident mutant to help them camoflage.
 Jaq also ponders that if the Emperor really is behind the Ordo Hydra, might it be one of two aspects unaware of each others doing, or perhaps even at war with each other, one insane and one not.
 The masters of the Hydra might even secretly suspect such.
 The Imperial Radch books by Anne Leckie dealt with this kind of idea of a ruler at war with themself as their main plot for its own setting, and I really liked those books.